rieckpil/progmot/content/post/writing-a-book-remotely.md

 2. Building the Sample Application

-Next, we dive into the actual application development and build many must-have features of today's application while connecting to various AWS services: OAuth2 Login and user management with AWS Cognito, email delivery with SES, websockets for live updates, asynchronous workload operation with AWS SQS, storing data in a relational database with RDS.
+Next, we dive into the actual application development and how to build many must-have features of today's application while connecting to various AWS services: OAuth2 Login and user management with AWS Cognito, email delivery with SES, websockets for live updates, asynchronous workload operation with AWS SQS, storing data in a relational database with RDS.
 We showcase the integration with AWS and Spring Boot based on meaningful feature implementations and enrich our sample Todo application with every chapter.

 3. Operating and Monitoring and Applications in Production on AWS